phetsims/phet-info/doc/phet-software-design-patterns.md

 why we need it, convention for inner classes

+JG, DB, CK

 ## Observable

 `Property`, `Emitter`, ... and their role in MVC

+Very important pattern for new developers

 ## `options` and `config` Parameters